SPECIALIST RTM ADVICE

 - What is their level of expertise and how does the managing agent structure their team?

 - Do they have a robust reporting and accounting system in place?
 Can they show you how they will spend your money?

 - Do they carry out check for problems regularly or carry out a programme of regular inspections?

 - Is the agent a member of any professional organisation?
-ARMA (Association of Residential Managing Agents) is a body whose members have to prove their competence.
+ARMA (the Association of Residential Managing Agents) is a body whose members have to prove their competence.
 It is also the only trade organisation in England and Wales to be solely concerned with leasehold apartment blocks.

 - How will you contact the manager in case of out of hours emergencies?

 - Will they give you a dedicated account manager?